Agricultural Property Relief

 Agricultural value

-For farmhouses typically, agricultural value is between 60% and 70% of open market value, but it is also possible for there to be no disparity between agricultural and market values.
+For farmhouses typically HMRC say the agricultural value is between 60% and 70% of open market value, but it is also possible for there to be no disparity between agricultural and market values.
 Importantly, and despite HMRC’s insistence, there is no ‘standard discount’.

 Business Property Relief

 There is a minimum ownership period of two years and the business must not consist wholly or mainly of making or holding investments.
 Investing in properties and letting them out would fall into this exclusion.
-If, however, there are a small number of surplus properties that are let in a farming business, BPR may still be available for the business as a whole, as it will not consist ‘mainly’ in the making of investments.
+If, however, there are a small number of surplus properties that are let in a wider farming business, BPR may still be available for the business as a whole, including the value of the let property, as the business may not consist ‘mainly’ in the making of investments.

 Debts